mprinc/TypeScript-Handbook/pages/Generics.md

 getProperty(x, "m"); // error: Argument of type 'm' isn't assignable to 'a' | 'b' | 'c' | 'd'.
 ```

+<span class='comment' data-comment='`K extends keyof T` tells that the value of type K has to be an existing key in the object of the type T'></span>

 ## Using Class Types in Generics

-When creating factories in TypeScript using generics, it is necessary to refer to class types by their constructor functions.
+When <span class='definition'>creating factories in TypeScript using generics</span>, it is necessary to <span class='important'>refer to <span class='definition'>class types</span> by their constructor functions</span>.
 For example,

 ```ts
 function create<T>(c: {new(): T; }): T {
     return new c();
 }
 ```
+<span class='comment' data-comment='`c: {new(): T; }` says that c is a parametar of a constructor type that constructs an object of the type T'></span>

-A more advanced example uses the prototype property to infer and constrain relationships between the constructor function and the instance side of class types.
+A more advanced example uses the <span class='definition'>prototype property</span> to <span class='comment' data-comment='meaning that the instance A that the createInstance function returns is of the type Animal but not just that, but THE SAME type as the type passed as an parameter to the method, and therefore the compiler can guess what type of keeper we are referring to'>infer and constrain relationships between the constructor function and the instance side of class types</span>.

 ```ts
 class BeeKeeper {